-Court Complex Construction Fund 303: To account for the construction of a new court facility and the remodeling of the old courthouse, financed through alternative revenue source bonds issued in 1999 and 2000, backed by a 1/4 cent public safety sales tax approved by voters in November 1998.
+Court Complex Construction Fund 303: To account for the construction of a new court facility and the remodeling of the old courthouse, financed through alternative revenue source bonds issued in 1999, 2000 and 2007, backed by a 1/4 cent public safety sales tax.

-Highway Facility Construction Fund 304: To account for the construction of a new highway fleet maintenance facility, financed with motor fuel taxes and property taxes.
+Highway Facility Construction Fund 304: To account for the construction of a new highway fleet maintenance facility, financed with motor fuel taxes, property taxes and sales taxes.

-Jail Construction Fund 078: To account for the construction of the satellite jail and remodeling of the existing correctional center.
-The project was financed with general obligation bonds issued in 1995.
+Jail Construction Fund 078: To account for the construction of the satellite jail and remodeling of the older jail, financed with general obligation bonds issued in 1995.

-Nursing Home Construction Fund 070: To account for the construction of a nursing home facility, financed with general obligation bonds issued in 2003.
+Nursing Home Construction Fund 070: To account for the construction of a nursing home facility, financed with general obligation bonds issued in 2003 and 2006.